 The main religion on the island is Christian Roman Catholicism and churches still play an extremely important role in the communities.

 On the island, there is also a Byzantine Catholic church operated by the Italo- Albanian Catholic Church.
 Other religions on the island are Hinduism, Islam, Judaism, Sikhism, and Jehovah’s, witnesses.

-Now that you know where is Italy Sicily located and having some basic information about it, I am sure you will want to include this place into your future travel plan.
+Now that you know where is Italy Sicily located and have some basic information about it, I am sure you will want to include this place in your future travel plan.